To help address the current shortage, The Carlson Law Firm is hosting a blood drive…

 “No work is insignificant.
 All labor that uplifts humanity has dignity and importance and should be undertaken with painstaking excellence.” – Martin Luther King Jr.

 Established as a federal holiday in 1983 at the urging of his wife Coretta Scott King, the third Monday in January is a day spent honoring the late Dr. Martin Luther King Jr. Since being signed into law and its first official celebration in January 1986, the three-day weekend that almost 45% of American workers receive now overshadows the purpose of the day: to honor the man who fought for racial equality, financial equality and justice.

 Dr. King was assassinated because his message gave hope to an oppressed people.
 However, over the years, his message has transcended beyond the Black community and the Civil Rights Movement to touch the lives of people from all walks of life, all over the world.
 For this reason, he remains revered for the work he did to improve the lives of the oppressed.
 Instead of using the MLK Day of Service holiday to sleep in, you can take a cue from the life of Dr. King and turn a day off into a day of action.

 Ways to Serve Your Community this MLK Day

 Now is the time to begin looking for volunteer opportunities in your community.
-Many volunteer opportunities will fill up fast.
+In past years, volunteer opportunities fill up fast.
 However, because of the pandemic, some non-profits are not holding their usual drives and other events on MLK Day.
 Serving others is not just about altruism, it is a great way to spend a day off and honor the legacy of Martin Luther King Jr. If you decide to volunteer, make sure you take a mask!